-I'm an Associate Professor of Information Science and an affiliate member of Computer Science at Rutgers University.
 My research interests include studies of interactive information retrieval/seeking, especially those involving social and collaborative aspects.
 I study social media and data generated by wearable devices as kinds of signals that can help us understand and impact human behaviors.
+I apply them to various problems related to search, personalization, and recommendation.
 My work falls under and uniquely connects Computer Science, Data Science, and Information Science.

 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 I serve as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

-At Rutgers, I direct the InfoSeeking Lab, as well as special interest groups on Collaborative Information Seeking, Social Information Seeking, and Sensor-Aware Information Seeking Behavior.
-I also belong to Social Media group and Social Media and Society cluster.
+At Rutgers, I direct the InfoSeeking Lab, as well as special interest groups on Neural IR, Social Information Seeking, and Sensor-Aware Information Seeking Behavior.
+I am also affiliated with Social Media and Society cluster, HCI Lab for Health & Sustainability (HCIL), and the Rutgers Climate Institute.
 If you are interested in working with me, please check out these research groups/labs before contacting me.
-See a list of my current and past students.
-Currently funded projects: Whole-session Interactive Information Retrieval (NSF), Social Media and Teen Drug Prevention (NIH), Social Information Seeking (IMLS), Community-based and social Q&A (Brainly), Sensor-aware Information Seeking (Google).
+Look at my research themes, currently funded projects, and a list of my current and past students.